FrankLhota56/fortran66-flex/README.md

 Sometimes, multiple trailing context patterns cannot be properly matched (See [Deficiencies / Bugs](https://ftp.gnu.org/old-gnu/Manuals/flex-2.5.4/html_mono/flex.html#SEC23)).
 Problematic trailing context patterns will cause `flex` to generate `"dangerous trailing context"` warnings.

 To avoid these warning and possibly errors, the patterns for matching statements such as `DO` loops do not use trailing contexts.
 Instead, enough of the statement is matched to determine when kind of statement we have, then we call `yyless` to resize the buffer to the end of the first token, e.g. the end of the `DO` key word.

+### Building Hollerith Constants

+When the start of a Hollerith constant is detected, this scanner computes the text length, then begins the start condition `HOLLERITH`.
+In this conditon, blanks are significant.
+While in the `HOLLERITH` condition, statement field text is transferred to an allocated buffer until this buffer grows to the specified length.
+Once we reach that length, the scanner restores the start condition that was active before beginning `HOLLERITH`, and return a Hollerith constant token with this buffer.

+This flex grammar allows a Hollerith constant to span multiple lines.
+The standard does not explicitly require support for this, but the grammar supports it for two reasons:
+1. There are 1960's code samples with multi-line Hollerith constants; and
+1. If a Hollerith constant is limited to one line, then no such constant could be longer than 63 characters.